Best Pool Cleaners 2023: Top Picks For Every Pool + Buying Guide

 Suction Pool Cleaners

-Others clean just the floor and cove while others can climb the walls.
-You’ll find others with wheels while some have a rubber disk that sticks to the pool surface.
+Most suction pool cleaners only clean the floor and cove, but some like Kreepy Kraulys can climb walls using a rubber disk that sticks to the pool surface.

 Robotic Pool Cleaners

-These are the most advanced automatic pool cleaners.
-They do not rely on your pool’s pump to move nor do they need its filtration system.
+Robotic pool cleaners are the most advanced and hands-off automatic pool cleaners you can buy today.
+They use electrical power for motion and water vacuuming and do not rely on your pool’s pump to move – nor do they depend on your pool’s filtration system.

-A robotic pool cleaner consists of a motor that drives wheels or tracks, a filter cartridge to collect debris and a cable connecting it to a power source.
+A robotic pool cleaner consists of a motor that drives wheels or tracks, a filter cartridge to collect debris, and a cable connecting it to a 12V (safe) power source.

-Unlike suction and pressure cleaners that use pressure for movement, robotic cleaners need electricity.
-They are low voltage and very well insulated to prevent short-circuiting or a shock.
-Most are connected to a GFCI (ground-fault circuit interrupter) outlet which instantly cuts off power if it detects an electrical problem.
+Unlike suction and pressure cleaners that use pressure for movement, robotic cleaners use 12V DC electricity.
+They are low voltage and well insulated to prevent short-circuiting or a shock.
+Most are connected to a GFCI (ground-fault circuit interrupter) outlet, which instantly cuts off power if it detects an electrical problem.

-The most basic robotic cleaners will move around the pool randomly for 2-3 hours.
-They use brushes attached on the underside to scrub debris off the pool surface.
+The cheapest robotic cleaners move around your pool randomly for 2-3 hours then stop.
+They use brushes attached to the underside to scrub debris off the pool surface.
 An integrated vacuum then pulls the water through filters to collect the debris.

-More advanced robotic cleaners have an intelligent scanning system.
-They can detect the size and shape of the pool and therefore determine the most efficient cleaning path.
-They can also tell where they have cleaned so do not waste time passing over the same areas again.
+More advanced robotic cleaners use an intelligent scanning and/or navigation system.
+They can detect the size and shape of the pool and determine the most efficient cleaning path.
+They can also tell where they have cleaned, so do not waste time passing over the same areas again.

-What Type of Pool Cleaner Should You Use?
+What Type of Pool Cleaner Should You Buy?

 Use a suction side pool cleaner if: